Why am I Dry Down There? An Easy Guide to Understanding Vaginal Dryness

 As local hormone replacement therapy medications – meaning they deliver hormones directly to the vaginal tissues rather than the entire body – they also carry an increased risk of uterine cancer.

-Some options, like the Estring vaginal ring, are long-lasting and can provide relief for up to three months.
+Some options, like the Estring vaginal ring, are long-lasting and can provide local relief for up to three months.
 A soft, flexible ring is inserted into the vagina, where it steadily releases estrogen over that period.

 Oral medications